phishdetect/phishdetect-node/README.md

           --safebrowsing string   Specify a file path containing your Google SafeBrowsing API key (default disabled) --yara string           Specify a path to a file or folder contaning Yara rules

-For a more exhaustive documentation on how to install and use PhishDetect please refer to the [Admin Guide](https://phishdetect.gitbook.io/admin-guide/).
+For a more exhaustive documentation on how to install and use PhishDetect please refer to the [Official Documentation](https://docs.phishdetect.io).

 ## License